A Dose of Radiation Information

 With these, even worst-case numbers, it becomes obvious that one could stand at the entrance to Fukushima during the worst period of the disaster for a full three minutes and have earned only the equivalent radiation dose of… an average chest x-ray.

 Granted, this isn’t something one would necessarily want.
-This is upwards of 15% of your normal average dose. -But your biology wouldn’t ever notice the difference.
+This is upwards of 15% of your natural average dose. -But your biology wouldn’t ever notice the difference.
 And one could go many orders of magnitude more than that before there would be any reasonable expectation of an acute health effect.

 More realistically, even standing at the Fukushima gates during the unprecedented event of external venting from the internal containment of reactor number 2, (with an exposure rate of 0.5 millisievert per hour), it’s a full hour of loitering there before one would rack up the external exposure of simple set of dental x-rays.